 Similarly, we can get used to a positive reaction to cynical behavior—perhaps your sarcastic jokes always get laughs.
 When we make our friends laugh, we feel good.
 If you make a mocking joke a few times and get a positive reaction, you’re more likely to keep doing it, and you’ll associate just making the joke itself with the pleasure of making your friends laugh.
 As a result, we often end up taking jokes way too far.
 We keep on making the same type of jokes even after it stops being funny, even to a point where it could start causing harm.

-James 3:2 says “For in many things we offend all.
+James 3:2 says, “For in many things we offend all.
 If any man offend not in word, the same is a perfect man, and able also to bridle the whole body.”
-In this verse, the original Greek word for “perfect” can mean “complete, wanting nothing necessary to completeness, consummate human integrity and virtue of men, full grown, mature.”
+In this verse, the original Greek word for “perfect” can mean “complete, wanting nothing necessary to completeness, consummate human integrity and virtue, full grown, mature.”

 We all struggle to talk about the positive.
-We are human, and we love to complain.
 We easily focus in on the negative.
 It can be a challenge to talk about positive things sometimes.
 But we must challenge ourselves to do it.
 Rather than tearing others down, we must try to build others up.
 If you struggle with staying positive in your conversation, or you find yourself frequently making sarcastic remarks, try something else.
 Try talking about something you really love with a friend.
 Focus on the positive in your reviews of your day’s activity.
 Try to sincerely compliment others; focus on the praiseworthy.
 Forget the idle words, and strive to stay positive in conversation.